froala/design-blocks/README.md

 We provide compiled CSS (`froala_blocks.css`), as well as compiled and minified CSS (`froala_blocks.min.css`).
 Also, in the downloaded archive you will find useful images and PSD files that you can use to create new backgrounds.
 In the `screenshots` folder, there are the screenshots of all design blocks.

-## Bugs and feature requests

-Have a bug or a feature request?
-Please first read the issue guidelines and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/froala/design-blocks/issues/new).

 ## Dependencies